jhburns/ExperienceCapture/Documentation/README.md

 ## Compatibility Info

 The Experience Capture client is designed to be compatible with [Unity version 2018.2.11](https://unity3d.com/get-unity/download/archive) on Windows 10.
 Docker/Docker-compose versions are defined in the Ansible playbook located in `Deploy/Packer/` folder and supports Linux/Windows 10.
-The WebUI supports Chrome version 79.
+The WebUI supports Chrome version 79 on Windows, Linux, and Android (Sorry, I don't have an iPhone).
 Other platforms may work because these solutions are designed to be cross-platform, but haven't been tested yet.

 ## Data Analysis